digital-asset/daml/daml-lf/spec/daml-lf-1.rst

   between ``−2⁶³`` to ``2⁶³−1``).
-* A ``LitNumeric`` represents a signed number that can be represented in base-10 without loss of precision with at most 38 digits (ignoring possible leading 0 and with a scale (the number of significant digits on the right of the decimal point) between ``0`` and ``37`` (bounds inclusive).
+* A ``LitNumeric`` represents a signed number that can be represented in base-10 without loss of precision with at most 38 digits (ignoring possible leading 0) and with a scale (the number of significant digits on the right of the decimal point) between ``0`` and ``37`` (bounds inclusive).
 In the following, we will use ``scale(LitNumeric)`` to denote the scale of the decimal number.

-* A ``LitBigDecimal`` represents a signed number that can be represented in base-10 without loss of precision in the form ``unscaledValue * 10^{-scale}`` where ``unscaledValue`` is an arbitrary precision signed integer value and scale is a 32bit signed integer value.
+* A ``LitBigNumeric`` represents a signed number that can be represented as a product `i * 10^-s` where `i` (the *unscaled value* of the number) is a integer not divisible by ten and `s` (the *scale* of the number) is a arbitrary integer.
+  The *precision* of such number is the number of digit in base-10 of its unscaled value.
+By convention the scale and the precision of zero are 0.

+..
+TODO specify when a numeric is valid.
+   For now we assume there is some predicate `valid` that checks a number is within a subset of all the possible BiNumeric numbers and that:
+   - java BigDecimal operation never underflow/overflow
+   - It is not too expensive to create any of those number for actual testing.

 * A ``LitDate`` represents the number of day since ``1970-01-01`` with allowed range from ``0001-01-01`` to ``9999-12-31`` and using a year-month-day format.